 There is a place in the powersport market for light sport aircrafts, which the Silvermoon could fill.
 Powersport enthusiasts would then be able to ride in the skies and explore new parts of the country

-I would like to thank Nikhil Sorte for creating the images of the Silvermoon.
+The Silvermoon concept was imagined in November 2016 by Charles Bombardier and designed by Nikhil Sorte.
 Nikhil now works for the Groupe Renault in Chennai, India.
 He has completed a foundation in transportation design at ISD Rubika, India and the Silvermoon is the first design he completed for Imaginactive.